-1. The Second, Fifth, Ninth, and Tenth Circuits Hold that U.S.S.G § 4B1.2(b) Relies on Federal Law

-The most thorough explanation of this side of the split comes from the Second Circuit's 2018 decision in United States vs. Townsend, 897 F.3d 66 (2nd Cir.
-2018).
-In Townsend, the defendant contested that he did not have a "controlled substance offense" enhancement on his Guidelines.
+1. The Second, Fifth, Ninth, and Tenth Circuits Hold that U.S.S.G § 4B1.2(b) Relies on Federal Law defendant contested that he did not have a "controlled substance offense" enhancement on his Guidelines.
 He argued that, since the statute of conviction of his New York State drug case included substances not found in the CSA, it swept more broadly than "controlled substance[s]," as referenced in U.S.S.G. § 4B1.2(b).
 Townsend, 897 F.3d at 68-69.
-Like Mr. McLain, Townsend argued that the Circuit Court should limit the definition of "controlled substance" to substances in the CSA.
+Like Mr. Sisk, Townsend argued that the Circuit Court should limit the definition of "controlled substance" to substances in the CSA.